 Hear from a sensational line-up of high-profile child safety experts, as they explore different topics of interest and address some of the challenges for organisations in the social and legislative context post the Royal Commission into Institutional Responses to Child Sexual Abuse.
 The child safety webinar series is the cornerstone of the Community of Practice, which comes at no extra cost for members.
 For non-members, each webinar costs $50 + GST.

-Webinar recordings currently available in the Community of Practice online directory:
+The webinar recordings currently available in the Community of Practice online directory:

 - The New National Principles for Child Safe Organisations by Robert Fitzgerald AM, former Commissioner of the Royal Commission into Institutional Responses to Child Sexual Abuse